johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

 ## Workbench

-Most hard drive games start automatically when you launch their configs, but some you'll need to start manually from the so-called **Workbench** screen.
+Most hard drive games start automatically when you launch their configs, but some need to be started manually from the so-called **Workbench** screen.

-One of the reasons for some games not starting automatically is because they have additional icons to start the game with different options (e.g., [King's Quest: Quest for the Crown (SCI)](../game-notes/k-l.md#kings-quest-quest-for-the-crown-sci)), or to run extra programs included with the game, such as level editors (e.g.,
+One of the reasons why some games don't start automatically is because they have additional icons to start the game with different options (e.g., [King's Quest: Quest for the Crown (SCI)](../game-notes/k-l.md#kings-quest-quest-for-the-crown-sci)), or to run extra programs included with the game, such as level editors (e.g.,